Semitic neopaganism: Jewish neopaganism

-Elie Sheva, according to her own testimony an "elected leader of AmHA" reportedly founded an American branch of the group, known as the Primitive Hebrew Assembly.
+Elie Sheva, according to her own testimony, an "elected leader of AmHA," reportedly founded an American branch of the group, known as the Primitive Hebrew Assembly.

 Beit Asherah ("House of Asherah") was one of the first Jewish neopagan groups, founded in the early 1990s by Stephanie Fox, Steven Posch, and Magenta Griffiths.
-Magenta Griffiths is High Priestess of the Beit Asherah coven, and a former board member of the Covenant of the Goddess.
+Magenta Griffiths is High Priestess of the Beit Asherah coven and a former board member of the Covenant of the Goddess.

 Semitic neopagan movements have also been reported in Israel and in Lebanon.

-Kohenet movement and "Jewitches"
+Kohenet movement

-In 2006, rabbi Jill Hammer founded the Kohenet Hebrew Priestess Institute, which has a stated mission to "reclaim and innovate embodied, earth-based feminist Judaism", inspired by pre-Israelite Semitic religion priestess such as Enheduanna, who was a devotee of the goddess Inanna.
+In 2006, rabbi Jill Hammer founded the Kohenet Hebrew Priestess Institute, which has a stated mission to "reclaim and innovate embodied, earth-based feminist Judaism", inspired by pre-Israelite Semitic religion priestesses such as Enheduanna, who was a devotee of the goddess Inanna.
 The word kohenet is the feminine declension of kohen, the priestly lineage in Jewish tradition.
-The ordination of "Hebrew priestesses" has led to some consternation in the Jewish community, with some feeling that the Kohenet movement is not solely Jewish, due to the presence of aspects of paganism some Jews see as incompatible with Judaism.
-The syncretic aspects of this religious movement have been characterized as "goddess worship", and the movement has been seen as expressing a creative approach to problems posed by non-egalitarian streams of Judaism.
+The ordination of "Hebrew priestesses" has led to some consternation in the Jewish community, with some feeling that the Kohenet movement is not solely Jewish due to the presence of aspects of paganism that are incompatible with the Torah.
+The syncretic aspects of this religious movement have been characterized as "goddess worship", but supporters say that the movement expresses a creative approach to problems posed by non-egalitarian streams of Judaism.
 Similar organizations include the Lilith Institute (also known as Mishkan Shekhinah), an organization and community more overtly aligned with Wicca and other feminist/goddess-centered neo-pagan movements than the Kohenet Institute.

+Jewitches

-A related movement is "Jewitches" (sometimes styled as JeWitches), Jews – often but not exclusively women – who combine Jewish religious tradition and witchcraft, often including elements of Semitic neo-paganism.
+A related movement is "Jewitches" (sometimes styled as JeWitches), Jews – often but not exclusively women – blending Jewish heritage with elements of witchcraft, folk magic, and at times including elements of Semitic neo-paganism.

+Some "Jewitches" express their desire to document and revitalize ritual practices that were historically suppressed, obscured, or abandoned, as a means of cultural preservation in response to persecution, assimilation, or marginalization.